coronin/igem-wiki-ht/README.md

 The wiki template should be blank, because the code to suppress iGEM HQ formating has now be included in each page.

-The part &lt;/p&gt;&lt;/div&gt;&lt;/div&gt;&lt;/div&gt; behind &lt;html&gt; is to tags open before #mw-content-text.
+The part &lt;/p&gt;&lt;/div&gt;&lt;/div&gt;&lt;/div&gt; behind &lt;html&gt; is to close tags open by HQ, which could be located by id="mw-content-text" search.

 The file etc-nginx.conf is for running a mirror site.

-Both .py files could be used to running locally, very good for site building and testing.
+Both .py files could be used to run the site locally, a must for building and testing.
 Run [the local site](http://127.0.0.1:8000) and start coding!

 ## Branches
 * 1107 - live at http://2018.igem.org/Team:Fudan